 - 1 in 3 women of Jewish ancestry carries at least one Jewish genetic disease.
 “Jewish ancestry” means any patient with one or more Jewish parents or grandparents.
 While being a carrier is common, carriers do not show symptoms.
 Screening is the only reliable way to determine if an individual is a carrier and which disease is carried.

 - 80% of babies with genetic diseases are born to parents with no known family history of that disease.
 Family history is not a reliable indicator.

 - Most women fail to screen prior to pregnancy.
 The American College of Obstetricians and Gynecologists emphasizes that screening should be done preconception.

 - JScreen facilitates and makes genetic screening affordable for its participants.

 Detection rate is the rate at which our test can identify carriers.
 Our average detection rate is 94%.
 Many diseases have detection rates of up to 99%.
 In a small percentage of cases, a follow-up blood enzyme will be needed for clarification of Tay Sachs disease carrier status.
 No genetic test is 100% accurate.
 Results take three to four weeks.

 JScreen is a not-for-profit program that is part of Emory University School of Medicine’s Department of Human Genetics.
-With a mission to prevent Jewish genetic diseases, JScreen facilitates and finances genetic screening and genetic counseling.
+With a mission to prevent Jewish genetic diseases, JScreen makes genetic screening and counseling convenient and affordable.
 Click here to learn more about JScreen.

-How is JScreen different than other Jewish gene screening programs?
+How is JScreen different than other genetic screening programs?
 Does JScreen test for the same genetic diseases as other genetic testing programs?
 Find answers to these and many others on the FAQ page.